RaghavSood/FBMessageScraper/README.md

 Known Issues
 ============

 The script sometimes has trouble with very large conversations (>100k messages).
 Facebook seems to rate limit this, and returns empty responses.
-In such cases, the script will retry after 30s until it gets a valid respons.
+In such cases, the script will retry after 30s until it gets a valid response.

+It may take the script several tries to get a valid response.
+DO NOT PANIC.

+Interrupting the execution before completion only leaves the JSON chunks, not the stitched file.